-3.3.2 Monitoring Traffic
+3.5 Traffic Analyzer

-The traffic monitor function allows you to access the bandwidth usage and speed of your Internet, wired, and wireless networks.
-It allows you to monitor network traffic even on a daily basis.
+The traffic monitor feature allows you to access the bandwidth usage and speed of your Internet, wired, or wireless networks.
+It allows you to monitor network traffic in real-time or on a daily basis.
+It also offers an option to display the network traffic within the last 24 hours.

-Note: Packets from the Internet are evenly transmitted to the wired and wireless devices.
+NOTE: Packets from the Internet are evenly transmitted to the wired and wireless devices.